 11.5.6.7 Settlement of Exceptional Dispatch Energy

-11.5.6.7.1 Settlement of Exceptional Dispatch Energy from Exceptional Dispatches of Resources Eligible for Supplemental Revenues
+11.5.6.7.1 Settlement of RTD or FMM Exceptional Dispatch Energy from Exceptional Dispatches of Resources Eligible for Supplemental Revenues

-Except as specified in Section 11.5.6.7.3, the Exceptional Dispatch Settlement price for the Exceptional Dispatch Energy delivered by a resource that satisfies all of the criteria set forth in Section 39.10.1 shall be the higher of (a) the resource’s Energy Bid price or (b) the FMM or RTD LMP.
+Except as specified in Section 11.5.6.7.3, the Exceptional Dispatch Settlement price for the RTD Exceptional Dispatch or FMM Exceptional Dispatch Energy delivered by a resource that satisfies all of the criteria set forth in Section 39.10.1 shall be the higher of (a) the resource’s Energy Bid price or (b) the FMM or RTD LMP.

-11.5.6.7.2 Settlement of Exceptional Dispatch Energy from Exceptional Dispatches of Resources Not Eligible for Supplemental Revenues
+11.5.6.7.2 Settlement of RTD or FMM Exceptional Dispatch Energy from Exceptional Dispatches of Resources Not Eligible for Supplemental Revenues

-Except as specified in Section 11.5.6.7.3, the Exceptional Dispatch Settlement price for the Exceptional Dispatch Energy delivered by a resource that satisfies all of the criteria set forth in Section 39.10.2 shall be the higher of (a) the Default Energy Bid price or (b) the Resource-Specific Settlement Interval LMP.
+Except as specified in Section 11.5.6.7.3, the Exceptional Dispatch Settlement price for the RTD Exceptional Dispatch or FMM Exceptional Dispatch Energy delivered by a resource that satisfies all of the criteria set forth in Section 39.10.2 shall be the higher of (a) the Default Energy Bid price or (b) the Resource-Specific Settlement Interval LMP.

 11.5.6.7.3 Exception to the Other Provisions of Section 11.5.6.7

-Notwithstanding any other provisions of this Section 11.5.6.7, if the Energy Bid price for a resource that satisfies all of the criteria set forth in Sections 39.10.1 or 39.10.2 is lower than the Default Energy Bid price for the resource, and the FMM or RTD LMP is lower than both the Energy Bid price for the resource and the Default Energy Bid price for the resource, the Exceptional Dispatch Settlement price for the Exceptional Dispatch Energy delivered by the resource shall be the Energy Bid price for the resource.
+If the Energy Bid price for a resource that satisfies all of the criteria set forth in Sections 39.10.1 or 39.10.2 is lower than the Default Energy Bid price for the resource, and the FMM or RTD LMP is lower than both the Energy Bid price for the resource and the Default Energy Bid price for the resource, the Exceptional Dispatch Settlement price for the RTD Exceptional Dispatch Energy or FMM Exceptional Dispatch Energy delivered by the resource shall be the Energy Bid price for the resource.

 * * * *